 I glimpsed my beagle Toby, who lives at my mother’s house, underwater as well.
 It's strange, he was swimming through the deeper murkiness effortlessly, despite his old years.
 Yet there was still some implicit choice, and I knew that Azul was my focus.
 He represented not only the love I have for my cats, but for all living creatures.
 I had not felt so powerfully during a dream since this past November’s end: the moon was in Pisces conjoining Chiron and Neptune, and I freed a dolphin trapped underwater in a boat’s rudder, a story I will revisit in future writing.
 One of the last times I took valerian root before sleep, at the end of 2012, I had a vivid dream involving my cat Keiran and a profound sense of loss.
 No doubt the power of that plant also plays into the strength of feeling.

-It’s not shocking that the moon’s movement through water signs seems to trigger deep emotions for me, in dreams and waking life.
+It’s not shocking that the Moon’s movement through water signs seems to trigger deep emotions for me, in dreams and waking life.
 My dreams, at least the layers I retain, tend to be of a more fiery and earthy nature.
 There are often complex narratives at work, of which I’m intuitively aware but sometimes feel I’m not ‘allowed’ to remember.
 And there is always a strong sensory component — different earthy textures, charged totems and gorgeous environments, sometimes joined together at the seams in a way that is at once fluid and warped, Dali-esque.

 My dreams are perhaps airy in that I think during them, but there is never much dialogue.
-The nuanced meanings are all-permeating, like an immediate, fiery electromagnetism.
+The meanings seem all-permeating, like an immediate, fiery electromagnetism.
 The wateriness of my dreams is often latent, always present, and emerging plutonic like an underwater volcano when I show my compassion for living creatures.

-When I dreamt of Azul drowning, the moon was at 0° Cancer and Venus 13° Cancer.
+When I dreamt that was Azul drowning, the Moon was at 0° Cancer and Venus 13° Cancer.
 Both my cats, Keiran and Azul, were born on July 15th, 2012, when the sun was at 23° Cancer.
 My natal Jupiter, which trines Pluto in Scorpio but sits opposite or inconjunct every other planet in my chart, is retrograde at 5° Cancer.
 That expansive gas giant, with its lone orbital position ‘across from’ the rest of the planets, is the focus of integration in my chart.
-Jupiter's placement in nurturing, instinctive Cancer and such a watery, transformative, life-death-sex charged house (the 8th) points toward compassionate work as a balance and catharsis to my personal energies.
+Jupiter's placement in nurturing, instinctive Cancer and such a watery, transformative, life-death-rebirth charged house (the 8th) points toward compassionate work as a balance and catharsis to my personal energies.
 An opening where there might be hardening.

 Emphasizing the beauty and divinity of all earthly creatures, I will close with some mercurial oddities…